Intuit (NASDAQ:INTU) Updates Q4 2022 Earnings Guidance

-The company also recently announced a quarterly dividend, which was paid on Monday, April 18th.
-Investors of record on Monday, April 11th were paid a $0.68 dividend.
-The ex-dividend date of this dividend was Friday, April 8th.
-This represents a $2.72 annualized dividend and a dividend yield of 0.76%.
-Intuit’s dividend payout ratio is presently 34.69%.
+Intuit (NASDAQ:INTU – Get Rating) last posted its quarterly earnings results on Tuesday, May 24th.
+The software maker reported $7.65 earnings per share for the quarter, topping the consensus estimate of $7.58 by $0.07.
+Intuit had a return on equity of 20.77% and a net margin of 19.44%.
+The firm had revenue of $5.63 billion during the quarter, compared to analysts’ expectations of $5.51 billion.
+During the same quarter in the previous year, the business earned $5.45 earnings per share.
+The company’s revenue was up 35.0% on a year-over-year basis.
+As a group, sell-side analysts anticipate that Intuit will post 8.22 earnings per share for the current year.

+INTU has been the topic of a number of research analyst reports.
+William Blair restated an outperform rating on shares of Intuit in a research report on Wednesday, May 25th.
+Edward Jones raised Intuit from a hold rating to a buy rating in a report on Friday, March 11th.
+Citigroup started coverage on Intuit in a report on Tuesday, February 1st.
+They issued a buy rating and a $625.00 price objective for the company.
+Barclays cut their price target on Intuit from $585.00 to $480.00 and set an overweight rating for the company in a research note on Friday, May 20th.
+Finally, Credit Suisse Group cut their target price on shares of Intuit from $600.00 to $500.00 and set an outperform rating for the company in a research report on Wednesday, May 25th.
+One research analyst has rated the stock with a hold rating and twenty-two have issued a buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $558.84.

-In other news, EVP Laura A. Fennell sold 59,286 shares of Intuit stock in a transaction on Wednesday, March 2nd.
-The stock was sold at an average price of $475.03, for a total transaction of $28,162,628.58.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP James Alexander Chriss sold 368 shares of Intuit stock in a transaction on Monday, February 28th.
-The stock was sold at an average price of $478.84, for a total value of $176,213.12.
+In other news, EVP Laura A. Fennell sold 59,286 shares of Intuit stock in a transaction that occurred on Wednesday, March 2nd.
+The shares were sold at an average price of $475.03, for a total value of $28,162,628.58.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, EVP James Alexander Chriss sold 984 shares of the business’s stock in a transaction that occurred on Thursday, May 26th.
+The stock was sold at an average price of $386.29, for a total transaction of $380,109.36.
+Following the transaction, the executive vice president now owns 343 shares of the company’s stock, valued at approximately $132,497.47.
 The disclosure for this sale can be found here.
-3.27% of the stock is currently owned by company insiders.
+Company insiders own 3.27% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Capital World Investors raised its stake in Intuit by 140.3% in the first quarter.
-Capital World Investors now owns 859,308 shares of the software maker’s stock valued at $413,190,000 after purchasing an additional 501,656 shares in the last quarter.
-Durable Capital Partners LP raised its stake in Intuit by 8.7% in the first quarter.
-Durable Capital Partners LP now owns 1,422,541 shares of the software maker’s stock valued at $684,015,000 after purchasing an additional 113,435 shares in the last quarter.
-Barclays PLC raised its stake in Intuit by 5.3% in the fourth quarter.
-Barclays PLC now owns 1,179,139 shares of the software maker’s stock valued at $758,444,000 after purchasing an additional 59,417 shares in the last quarter.
-Bank of New York Mellon Corp raised its stake in Intuit by 1.5% in the third quarter.
+Several institutional investors have recently bought and sold shares of the company.
+Bank of New York Mellon Corp increased its stake in Intuit by 1.5% during the 3rd quarter.
 Bank of New York Mellon Corp now owns 2,950,513 shares of the software maker’s stock valued at $1,591,832,000 after purchasing an additional 44,000 shares in the last quarter.
-Finally, Soros Fund Management LLC raised its stake in Intuit by 232.0% in the first quarter.
-Soros Fund Management LLC now owns 61,828 shares of the software maker’s stock valued at $29,729,000 after purchasing an additional 43,203 shares in the last quarter.
-83.42% of the stock is owned by institutional investors.
+American International Group Inc. lifted its holdings in shares of Intuit by 6.6% during the third quarter.
+American International Group Inc. now owns 124,866 shares of the software maker’s stock worth $67,366,000 after purchasing an additional 7,783 shares during the period.
+EverSource Wealth Advisors LLC acquired a new stake in shares of Intuit during the fourth quarter worth about $54,000.
+Flagship Harbor Advisors LLC raised its position in Intuit by 51.5% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 1,324 shares of the software maker’s stock worth $852,000 after buying an additional 450 shares during the last quarter.
+Finally, Barclays PLC lifted its stake in Intuit by 5.3% during the 4th quarter.
+Barclays PLC now owns 1,179,139 shares of the software maker’s stock valued at $758,444,000 after acquiring an additional 59,417 shares during the period.
+83.42% of the stock is owned by hedge funds and other institutional investors.

 About Intuit (Get Rating)